 - It moves down to 30 and uses that as a result because all other options have been eliminated.

-Basically, if you cannot guarantee the data you are using will always be sorted, DO NOT use “True”.
-If a row could be added to the bottom of a list, which is out of order, DO NOT use “True”.
+TOP TIP: If you cannot guarantee the data you are using will always be sorted, DO NOT use True.
+If a row could be added to the bottom of a list, which is out of order, DO NOT use True.

 Other lookup formulas